Monk McDonald: Later years

 McDonald gave up coaching after one year and instead focused on attending medical school.
 In 1926, McDonald transferred to the University of Pennsylvania School of Medicine and graduated with a medical degree in 1928.

 After graduating from medical school, McDonald practiced as both a urologist and a surgeon.
 He later worked at a variety of hospitals and clinics including the Protestant Episcopal Hospital in Philadelphia, the Mayo Clinic in Rochester, Minnesota, NewYork–Presbyterian Hospital, and the Vanderbilt Clinic in New York City.
 In 1935, McDonald moved back to North Carolina and joined the practice of Dr. Fred Patterson.
 McDonald left this practice in 1939 to help the Crowell Clinic.
 In 1942 he became lieutenant commander in United States Naval Medical Corps.
 He transferred to San Francisco in 1944 to work in naval hospital there.
 He was discharged from the United States Navy after World War II.
 After the war, McDonald resumed a urology practice in Charlotte and worked with the Crowell Clinic until his retirement in 1969.

 McDonald was inducted into the North Carolina Sports Hall of Fame on February 17, 1977.
-McDonald died on September 2, 1977, seven months after being inducted.
+McDonald died on September 2, 1977, seven months after being inducted, at the age of 76.